ansilove/ansilove.js/index.markdown

 ## License

-Ansilove is released under a MIT-style license.
+AnsiLove.js is released under the BSD 2-Clause license.
 See `LICENSE` file for details.

 ## Author

-Ansilove is developed by [Frederic Cambus](http://www.cambus.net)
+AnsiLove.js was written by [Andrew Herbert](https://github.com/andyherbert)
-Ansilove.js is developed by [Andrew Herbert](http://andyh.org)
+and is now maintained by [Frederic Cambus](https://www.cambus.net).

 ## Resources